JohannBlake/AndroidPagingLibraryDemo/README.md

-# AndroidPagingLibraryDemo
+# Android Paging Library Demo
-An Android app that demonstrates the use of the Paging Library with limited and endless content
+An Android app that demonstrates paging using limited data or endless data.
+(Endliess paging still needs to be implemented).